contains the active ingredient glimepiride

 Keep a continuous supply so you don't run out, especially over weekends or during holidays.

-If you become pregnant while taking Aylide, tell your doctor immediately.
+If you become pregnant while taking Aylide, stop taking it and tell your doctor immediately.

 If you plan to have surgery (that requires a general anaesthetic), including dental surgery, tell your doctor or dentist that